j-o-e-d-o-e/vehicle_counter/README.md

 # vehicle_counter

 Detects and counts vehicles moving from left to right or vice versa.
 Also for raspberry pi.
+Includes speed approximation.

 ## Procedure